GoAdminGroup/go-admin/README.md

 				Driver:       "mysql",
 			},
         	},
-		Domain: "localhost", // the domain of cookie which be used when visiting your site.
 		UrlPrefix: "admin",
 		// STORE is important.
 And the directory should has permission to write.
 		Store: config.Store{